VentGrey/Epitaph/README.md

 - Simple animations on windows powered by picom
 - A simple `dmenu` application menu with icons
 - A lot of script / program goodies for dmenu and leftwm!
-- Compact workspaces
+- Superfast lemonbar
 - Polybar / Lemonbar indicators for:
-  - CPU use percentage
+  - CPU use percentage (Polybar only)
-  - Memory use in GiB
+  - Memory use in GiB (Polybar only)
   - Calendar + Hour in a simple format
   - Battery / AC Adapter indicator
   - Pulseaudio indicator